soniacweb/potterworld/README.md

 ```

-We accessed spells, and 'types' from `this.state`.
+We accessed spells, and 'types' from `this.state` syntax.

 # Wins
 - I like the overall look of the app.
 We wanted to stick with old-school looking illustrations, a nod to the books rather than the movies.